Google Analytics was launched in 2005 and has since become an invaluable resource for SEO insights.

 Most websites include an internal search engine as a key feature.

-They’re a staple of larger websites and a must-have for platforms like e-commerce stores.
+They’re a staple of larger websites and a must-have for website platforms like e-commerce stores.
 In addition to making life easier for your site visitors, you can use Google Analytics to track the search terms they’re using.

 It’s a good idea to use Google Analytics to identify new keyword opportunities.
 If site visitors are searching specific terms in high volume and you don’t have a corresponding landing page associated with these terms, think about creating one.